pothi/backup-wordpress/README.md

 - local backups are stored in the directory named `~/backups/`.
 If it doesn't exist, the script/s would attempt to create it before execution.
 - offline backups can be stored in AWS (for now).
 Support for other storage engines (especially for GCP) is coming soon!

-## How to take backups?
+## Usage

+- You may configure most things on the command line since version 6.0.0.
+For usage, just run the script without arguments.
-- firstly, go through each script and fill-in the variables to fit your particular environment.
+- If you use older version of the script (older than 6.0.00, firstly, go through each script and fill-in the variables to fit your particular environment.
 Currently, it is assumed that the WordPress core is available at `~/sites/example.com/public`.
 - please adjust the number of days to keep the backup, depending on the remaining hard disk space in your server.
 - test the scripts using SSH before implementing it in system cron.
 - note: you may take backups of multiple domains like the following...